 If you are one of the thousands of people in communities across America who are involved in bridge-building and pro-democracy work, we strive to help to get the word out about your work to other Americans.
 If you are someone looking for real solutions and ways forward for Americans, we are here to help you connect to the organizations and groups doing serious, hope-inspired, meaningful, problem-solving work.

 Why? — Because we believe that hope is a stronger narrative than the fear.
 And for far too long a fear-based narrative has been spun at the expense of the values of our republic by the duopoly-media nexus.
 Thus, we seek to offer our fellow Americans hope for a more compassionate America by raising awareness, connecting, amplifying, and promoting the work of groups who: take action to preserve and promote democracy under the rule of law of our Constitution, seek to advance justice and equity, promote problem-solving and innovation, and expect elected employees to govern on our behalf with independent-minded wisdom and compassion.

-We do so by partnering and networking with other organizations, promoting pro-democracy/dialogue groups online via Twitter, Facebook, and YouTube, and offline by helping groups brainstorm and reach past the social-media/digital divide to help others in the country feel empowered to engage in similar reforms.
+We do so by studying, vetting, partnering, and networking with other organizations, promoting pro-democractic republic/dialogue groups online via Twitter and offline by helping groups brainstorm and reach past the social-media/digital divide to help others in the country feel empowered to engage in similar reforms, particularly locally.

 - Gregory Anderson is an independent-minded American and pod-caster and founder of The NonPartisan Observer.
 He has produced the shows The American Electorate, The Political Independent, and an upcoming new podcast, Life in the Center!
 The latter will be released in 2022.